How to Beef-Up Your LinkedIn Profile to Market Yourself

-Use the Professional headline wisely: Your Professional headline is what other LinkedIn users see below your name even when they’re not looking at your full profile.
-I’ve seen some users stuff a lot of text into this field, so you should have enough space to communicate the most important things about yourself.
-Simply put, if you have one, or even two, key phrases you want associated with your name, they should be a part of your headline.
+Use the Professional headline wisely.
+Your Professional headline is what other LinkedIn users see below your name even when they’re not looking at your full profile.
+Some users stuff a lot of text into this field, so you should have enough space to communicate the most important things about yourself.
+If you have specific keyword phrases you want associated with your name, make them a part of your headline.

 Be careful not to overuse your main keyword phrases.
-The search engines call this practice stuffing, which is cramming as many instances of a phrase into your site in hopes of achieving a higher ranking.
+The search engines call this practice “stuffing,” which is cramming as many instances of a phrase into your site as possible in hopes of achieving a higher ranking.
 If the search engines detect this, you will experience lower ranking results.

-If you’re available for freelance work, make sure to identify at least one of your current positions as Freelance: Remember, people aren’t mind readers (Karnac excluded), so you need to let people know that you’re a freelance writer, web site designer, dog walker, or whatever.
-If you look at Cynthia Beale’s profile, you can see that she’s self-employed as a training professional, and her Experience section further details that she specializes in Management, Communication, and Personality Training.
+If you’re available for freelance work, make sure to identify at least one of your current positions as freelance or self-employed.
+Remember, people aren’t mind readers, so you need to let people know that you’re a freelance writer, website designer, dog walker, or whatever.
+If you look at Cynthia Beale’s profile, you can see that she’s listed her current position as self-employed.

-Use the additional sections in your profile to include any relevant information that reinforces your marketing message: For example, if you want to be seen as an expert in a given field, add the Publications section to your profile to show off the articles or books you’ve written, articles you’ve been quoted in, focus or advisory groups you belong to, and any speaking engagements or discussions you’ve participated in.
+Use the additional sections in your profile to include any relevant information that reinforces your marketing message.
+If you want to be seen as an expert, add the SlideShare application to upload presentations you’ve given, or update the Publications section of your profile to include articles or books you’ve written, articles you’ve been quoted in, focus or advisory groups you belong to, and any speaking engagements you’ve participated in.